 At Needed, we are on a mission to empower women to be optimally nourished at every stage of the journey to motherhood.
 In this blog post, we walk you through the important nutrients to consume at each stage of the journey to motherhood.
 We like to emphasize that there are five stages to motherhood: Preconception (Zero Trimester), First Trimester, Second Trimester, Third Trimester, and Postpartum (Fourth Trimester).

 Prenatal vitamins are meant to prevent this depletion, but unfortunately most just aren’t cutting it.
-97% of mamas take a prenatal supplement during pregnancy, yet 95% of us are still deficient in key nutrients.
+97% of moms take a prenatal supplement during pregnancy, yet 95% of us are still deficient in key nutrients.
 It doesn’t have to be this way.

 Read on to learn more about the whole foods and supplementation that are needed to optimally nourish every stage of your pregnancy.